AnimeGrils/stream-chat/README.md

 - Twitch and YouTube messages
 - Twitch badges (broadcaster, moderator, subscriber, VIP, etc.)
-- Twitch emotes, 7TV emotes, and YouTube emotes
+- Twitch emotes, 7TV emotes, and YouTube emoji
 - Colored announcements with a 📣 badge
 - Messages are automatically removed when deleted or timed out in the main app
+- Messages appear in correct timestamp order

 ---